Capilano University’s Open Education grants have been awarded for the 2021/2022 academic year.

 BCCampus is British Columbia's leader in open education.
 It is a not-for-profit provincial organisation mandated to support post-secondary institutions "as they adopt, adapt and evolve their teaching and learning practices to create a better experience for students."

-If you are an instructor interested in adopting an open textbook to use in your classroom, visit the BCCampus Adopt an open textbook page.
+If you are an instructor interested in adopting an open textbook to use in your classroom, learn more about it on BCCampus' Use OER in Your Institution page.